Frequently Asked Questions

 Can I drop by any time and walk around the farm?

-For the safety of our rescued animals, staff, and visitors, all visits must be scheduled in advance.
-Depending on the time of year, we offer 2 tours per day, up to 7 days a week!
-You can find times and book a tour here!
+For the safety of our rescued animals, staff, and visitors, visits must be scheduled in advance.
+Depending on the time of year, we offer regular weekly public and private tours.
+You can find times and book a tour here.
+During the growing season, we also offer a 24/7 pay-what-you-can farm stand.

 How long are tours?

 Tours are approximately one hour long, and take place rain or shine.
-In the rare case of extreme weather, we will contact you to reschedule your tour.
-Please scroll down for accessibility info.
+In the case of extreme weather, we will contact you to reschedule your tour.

 How should I prepare for my visit?

 You are visiting a working farm and should dress accordingly.
-That means closed-toed shoes that cover your foot, long pants, and clothes (and shoes) you don’t mind getting dirty.
-Anything long and dangly could get nibbled on, and particularly dramatic and flowy clothing like sundresses or palazzo pants are also not ideal for a number of reasons.
-Remember: there could be weather, sun, long grass, bugs, animals rubbing against you, and mud.
+That means closed-toed shoes that cover your foot, long pants, and clothes (including shoes) you don’t mind getting dirty.
+Anything long and dangly could get nibbled on, and particularly dramatic and flowy clothing like sundresses, shawls, or loose pants are don’t work around farm animals.
+Remember: there could be inclement weather, sun, long grass, insects, animals rubbing against you, and mud.
 And there will definitely be poop.
-Don’t wear your new Yeezys.

 What is your tour cancellation policy?

-All tours are held rain or shine, so please dress accordingly.
+All tours are held rain or shine and Upstate New York weather is unpredictable, so please dress accordingly.
 In the rare case of extreme weather, we will contact you to reschedule your tour or issue you a full refund.
-Your booking confirmation email will contain a link to cancel or reschedule if you need to.
+Your booking confirmation email will contain a link to cancel or reschedule if you need to!

 Unfortunately, as a small nonprofit organization, we are unable to issue ticket refunds if you are simply unable to attend.